 Please see the following pages for more information on:

-Adolescent patients at The Children’s Hospital at Westmead created this 40 second animation, using clay, pipe cleaners and other materials to spread the word that eventually, Smoking Kills Fun.
+This 40 second animation was created by adolescent patients at The Children’s Hospital at Westmead, using clay, pipe cleaners and other materials to spread the word that eventually, Smoking Kills Fun.

 7.5% of 12-17 year olds report being current weekly or daily smokers1

 18% of youth aged 16-24 smoke daily1

 16.4% of adults aged 16 and over smoke every day2